Ada-Developers-Academy/core-lightning-talks/unit-3-lightning-talks/unit-3-talk.md

 Present any time during Unit 3:

+- Define "Red, Green, Refactor"
+- Define and compare ASCII and Unicode
+- Define hexadecimal
-Define what the subject of "Information risk and security management" is Define what the subject of "threats, attacks, exploits, and vulnerabilities" is Describe how to deploy a static site using GitHub pages Define functional programming
+- Define "Information risk and security management"
+- Define threats, attacks, exploits, and vulnerabilities
+- Describe how to deploy a static site using GitHub pages
+- Define functional programming
-Define code coverage tools
+- Define code coverage tools
-Describe how code coverage tools increase the quality of software
+- Describe how code coverage tools increase the quality of software